Skip to main content

 image

-You can leave the rest of the settings by default.
+You can leave the rest of the settings at their defaults.

 • Entire funnel conversion window type